boxyhq/website/docs/jackson/sso-providers/okta.md

 If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)

-Click **Create App Integration** button to create a new application.
+If you haven't created a SAML application, click **Create App Integration** button to create a new application.

 ![img alt](/img/sso-providers/okta/1.png)